pupilfirst/pupilfirst/docs/exporting_data.md

 ## How to use exports

-While working with PupilFirst as school admins, we've realized that it's quite difficult (if not impossible) to predict the kind of analyses you'll want to perform ahead of time.
+While working with Pupilfirst as school admins, we've realized that it's quite difficult (if not impossible) to predict the kind of analyses you'll want to perform ahead of time.
 On the other hand, if you can access the data on your students as a spreadsheets, it's often trivial to come up with new analyses by creating new formalae within a spreadsheet application.

 You can use the data in the spreadsheet to generate all kinds of reports.
 For example: